Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Embodied Intelligence Empowering Wireless Communication

 \section{Embodied Intelligence Empowering Wireless Communication}

 Embodied intelligence fundamentally redefines the relationship between an agent and the network, recasting the agent from a passive service endpoint into an active, intelligent constituent capable of co-evolving with the wireless communication system.
 This view inverts the traditional approach of network design, which is architected for a population of passive clients under a static, top-down management model.
 In this new approach, the wireless communication system is architected to leverage the distributed intelligence and physical capabilities of these agents, transforming optimization into a dynamic, bottom-up process deeply coupled with the physical world \cite{ConsensusReview2022}.
-By harnessing this emerging symbiotic relationship, the network can transcend its conventional operational boundaries, evolving into a system capable of autonomous physical-world self-optimization.
+Harnessing this symbiotic relationship enables the network to transcend conventional boundaries, though constrained by mission-communication tradeoffs and the finite onboard energy budgets of each agent.

-This capacity for self-optimization is realized by applying the core PCE capabilities of agents across key operational dimensions, as illustrated in Fig.~\ref{Fig.3}.
-At the physical layer, agents leverage perception and execution to dynamically reconfigure network topology, thereby enhancing wide-area coverage and ensuring robust and resilient networking.
-Cognitive functions, in turn, enable the intelligent orchestration of network assets for adaptive multi-domain resource utilization.
-Finally, the complete closed-loop process from threat perception to defensive action provides the foundation for a new class of proactive security and reliability mechanisms, creating a system that can defend itself in real time.
+This capacity for self-optimization is realized as agents dynamically assume differentiated roles based on real-time PCE state.
+As depicted in Fig.~\ref{Fig.3}, block (A) shows cognitive functions driving adaptive multi-domain resource utilization.
+Blocks (B) and (C) illustrate agents physically reconfiguring topology for wide-area coverage and resilient networking.
+Block (D) captures the closed-loop security process from threat perception to physical countermeasure execution.
 The following subsections examine these key dimensions of empowerment in detail.